 The most painful problems revolved around accepting and fulfilling orders.
 Our first project was a simple tool for shipping profiles – a way to apply and edit your listings' shipping information in bulk.

-This was received positively, but we noticed a problem while discussing what to tackle next.
+Sellers liked the new feature, but we uncovered a problem while discussing what to tackle next.
 Years of adding new tools rather than strengthening existing ones had led to a disjointed experience.
 Core workflows like organizing inventory, fulfilling orders, and communicating with buyers were spread across several pages.
 During some of our studio visits, sellers were even placing browser windows side-by-side to accomplish one task.

 After lengthy conversations with other team leads, we decided to address the problem by dedicating the following year to redesigning the suite of seller tools.
 During those conversations, we defined three key goals: